Open-Access Event Registrations

 As an event producer you will receive:

-- Ticketing services for your event
+- Ticketing services for your event - managed through our ticketing partner

-- License to use the Midsumma logo on your promotional material
+- License to use the Midsumma logo on your promotional material - material with logo must be approved by Midsumma Marketing Manager

 - A Participant Pass, which gains you a raft of entitlements including last-minute entry to selected shows, entry to Midsumma Carnival VIP Bar, discounts and much more

-- Free Roving Rights at Midsumma Carnival (valued at $2000)
+- Free Roving Rights at Midsumma Carnival

-- Market and promote your event - we can provide guidance, resources and occasionally we may be able to arrange a media or promotional opportunity for you, but the primary responsibility lies with you
+- Market and promote your event - we can provide guidance, resources and occasionally we may be able to arrange a media or promotional opportunity for you, but the primary responsibility lies with you.

-- Organise crew and volunteers
+- Organise crew and volunteers for your event

 - Secure a venue and liaise with them